 TH 410 Foundation of Christian Theology: This is the basic principles of Christian Theology, which expresses our faith.
 It is to define Christian Identity of what we believe.
 We set Christian theology at a Biblical position apart from other theological subjects.
-Emphasizes independent thinking.
-Prerequisite: Recommend BT 250, 260.

 TH 420 Christian Ethics: A study of biblical ethics for application in contemporary church and society.
-Prerequisite: Recommend BT 250, 260.

 TH 430 Introduction to Church History: An overview of the history of Christianity and Christian church from Apostolic times to the present.
 The course addresses key church leaders/theologians, doctrinal/theological development, church governance, church-state relations, martyr, revivals, and awakening movements.
-Prerequisite: None.

 TH 440 Introduction to Christian Education: It is a survey of the Biblical historical, and philosophical developments of education, studying men and movements in various countries and in different times in their guest of Christian freedom and service.
-Prerequisite: Recommend BT 250, 260.

 TH 405 Introduction to Gospel and Law: This class shows that the Scripture is both the Law and the Gospel.
 All of God's Word is to be rightly understood and interpreted by the Law and the Gospel.
-Prerequisite: Recommend BT 250, 260.

 TH 441 Youth Ministry: This course aims to equip students to assist church and parents in reaching and teaching young people with biblical truth.
-Prerequisite: Recommend TH 440.

 TH 445 Church Administration: A study of the operation of a local church.
 Subjects include church organization, administration, membership, officers, ordinances, government, and ordination.
-Prerequisite: Recommend BT 250, 260.

 TH 450 Introduction to Hermeneutics: A study of biblical interpretation, its history, its basic principles, methods, and its application.
-Prerequisite: Recommend TH 410.

 TH 460 History of Christian Thoughts: This is a survey course that is designed to cover the development of Christian thought and the formation of various confessional groups in the Western theological tradition from the early churches.
-Emphasizes independent thinking.
-Prerequisite: Recommend BT 250, 260.

 TH 470 Introduction to Worship and Liturgy: A study of the biblical foundations of worship, the historical development of Christian liturgy, and contemporary worship styles.
 Attention will be given to the planning and ordering of worship and the role of prayer and music.
-Prerequisite: Recommend BT 250, 260.

 TH 480 Introduction to Preaching: A study of biblical preaching.
 Special attention is given to different types of preaching with the emphasis on the expository sermon.
-Prerequisite: Recommend BT 250, 260.

 TH 481 Preaching Practicum: Sermons preached by students in class, electronically-recorded sermons, and class lecture and discussion will serve as the basis for a study of preaching content, structure, and style.
-Prerequisite: Recommend BT 250, 260.

 TH 483 Ministrant Practicum: A ministry practice by participating in a local church or Christian organization, guided by an instructor.
 The instructor serves as student mentor, engaging students in reflection groups, case studies, and ministry experience reports.
-Prerequisite: Recommend BT 250, 260.

 TH 485 Missiological Practicum: Fieldwork under the supervision of a pastor.
 Work to be arranged with an appointed church minister's office.
-Prerequisite: Recommend BT 250, 260.

 TH 487 Evangelism: A study of effective witnessing for Christ.
 Instruction includes handling and answering difficult questions.
 Emphasis is given on discipleship of new believers.
-Prerequisite: Recommend BT 250, 260.

 TH 490 Leadership in Ministry: An overview of biblical components including character essential for effective leadership in ministry.
 Students learn strategies for team-building, conflict management, and leading for positive change in light of biblical teaching.
-Prerequisite: Recommend BT 250, 260.